alisawuffles/olmo-core-doc/README.md

   --trainer.callbacks.wandb.enabled=true
 ```

 Finally, we can change the model architecture itself via the `--model-factory` argument.
 The options for this argument are the various classmethods of [TransformerConfig](https://olmo-core.readthedocs.io/en/latest/nn/transformer.html#olmo_core.nn.transformer.TransformerConfig), which define preset model configurations.
-Alternatively, you can also replace the following lines of the script with a particular `TransformerConfig` instance.
-For example, to hard-code in an OLMo2 1B model, you can replace these lines:
+By default, `model-factory` is set to `llama2_271M`, which constructs a small transformer with 271M params.
+Alternatively, you can hardcode the desired config by replacing the following lines

 ```
     try: